eva-anokam/music-website/README.md

 ## Acknowledgments

-We want to acknowledge the hardwork of our team members for their zealousness.We are grateful for the collaborative and supportive team environment fostered by each team member.
+We are grateful for the collaborative and supportive team environment fostered by each team member.Our project's success was largely due to the team's unity.
 - Anob-Ejah Takon
 - Blessing Obasohan
 - Chinyere Obeleagu